 Even Dylan’s explicitly political protest songs were rooted in the prophetic tradition of ancient Israel and almost without exception called the judgment of God on wicked rulers and unscrupulous financiers.
 What was that “hard rain a-gonna fall” if not the flood of Noah?
 Also, in The Wicked Messenger Dylan takes a line directly from Proverbs 13:7: “a wicked messenger falleth into mischief.”

 In Forever Young, Dylan poetically rewrites a father’s blessing over his children at the Sabbath table in the several “may you” lines.
-These lines are invoking the blessings Isaac gave to Jacob in Genesis 27, and similarly Jacob’s dream of a ladder leading up to heaven as Dylan writes -“May you build a ladder to the stars.
+These lines are invoking the blessings Isaac gave to Jacob in Genesis 27, and similarly Jacob’s dream of a ladder leading up to heaven as Dylan writes –“May you build a ladder to the stars.
 And climb on every rung.”
-And of course, Dylan connects the blessings in the Old Testament with the famous blessings Jesus delivers when Dylan writes in the song, “may you always do for others and let others do for you.” (see Matthew 7:12).
+And of course, Dylan connects the blessings in the Old Testament with the famous blessings Jesus delivers at the Sermon on the Mount when Dylan writes in the song, “May you always do for others and let others do for you.” (see Matthew 7:12).

-Another of Dylan’s songs, Like A Rolling Stone, sounds on the surface like the narrator is blaming or mocking this other fellow.
+Another of Dylan’s classic song, Like A Rolling Stone, has deep Biblical meaning embedding in it.
+On the surface, it appears as if the song is blaming or mocking this other fellow.

 “Once upon a time you dressed so fine.
 You threw the bums a dime in your prime, didn’t you?
 People’d call, say, ‘Beware doll, you’re bound to fall.’
 You thought they were all kiddin’ you.
 You used to laugh about everybody that was hangin’ out.
 Now you don’t talk so loud.
 Now you don’t seem so proud.
 About having to be scrounging for your next meal.”

-What the saints declare is that when a person fill his egos up with pleasure, materialistic possessions, money, power, status, he’ll get off the trial of his true self.
-If we become addicted to the pleasures of the world we’ll lose our real self and replace it with a fake, consumerism self.
+What the saints declare is that when a person fills his ego up with pleasure, materialistic possessions, money, power, status, he’ll get off the trial of his true self.
+If we become addicted to the pleasures of the world we’ll lose our real self and replace it with a fake, consumeristic self.
 At this point the person will be yearning for something outside of the pleasures of this world.
 U2 also picked up on this idea in their song, I Still Haven’t Found What I’m Looking For.

-In short, the human person is hard wired for God, but instead we replace God with all this “stuff” in the world.
-This naturally creates a void in the person.
-However, once we detach ourselves from this “stuff” of the world, we become free and can begin to be the real version of ourselves.
-And sometimes when life strips this stuff away from you it is all for the better.
-Indeed, St. Francis of Assisi became a saint once he left his rich lifestyle and embraced complete detachment from this world.
-Now when you are stripped away from the junk of the world, God’s seeds can better grow within you.
+In short, the human person is hard wired for God, but instead of pursuing God we replace God with all this “stuff” in the world.
+This naturally creates a void within that person.
+However, once a person detaches himself from the “stuff” of the world, he becomes free and can begin to be his real version.
+Indeed, St. Francis of Assisi became a saint once he left his rich lifestyle and embraced a monk-like lifestyle where he was detachment from the typical pleasures of the world.
+Therefore, when a person is stripped away from the stuff of this world (money, toys, technology, etc.), God’s seeds can better grow within them.
 We can see this in Dylan’s next verse:

 “How does it feel – To be without a home?
 Like a complete unknown.
 Like a rolling stone.”

-This line is not so much a downing that person, it’s a freeing of that person.
+This line is not so much downing that person, it’s a freeing of that person.
 Freeing of the detachments of the world and into a closer life towards God.
-How does it feel now that you a striped of all that junk and superficiality.
-One of the great lines of that song is “when you aint got nothing you got nothing to lose.”
-One you are stripped down you are free, and now you are like a rolling stone.
+How does it feel now that you a striped of all the superficial junk of this world?
+One of the great lines of that song is; “When you aint got nothing you got nothing to lose.”
+When you lose the chains of debris of this world (money, status, power) you are free.
+At this stage, you are like a rolling stone.
 A rolling stone is able to move; able to live.
 And finally, a rolling stone is powerful.
 This song can be interpreted as a person receiving the voice of God.
-His life has been rocked around, but it is now liberated and he is free to be his real, powerful self.
+His life has been rocked around, but it is now liberated and free to be his real, powerful self.
 Indeed, Dylan called this song about a journey home.
-Well, one can understand that the true self devoid from the “stuff” of this world, is when a persons reaches their real home.
+We can understand that the true self devoid from the “stuff” of this world, is when a persons reaches their real home.

 Another of Bob Dylan’s song that is drenched in Biblical themes is All Along The Watchtower.
-It’s been covered by numerous artists.
-When I was younger, I frequented many Dave Matthews concerts in which Dave would often close with this song.
-I knew it was a popular song, but I had no idea what the song was about until recently.
-The imagery in this song comes right out of the 21st chapter of the prophet Isaiah when a watchman on the watchtower sees two riders approaching.
+It’s been covered by numerous artists (I prefer the Dave Matthews version) and remains a recognizable and popular song.
+The imagery in this song comes right out of the 21st chapter of the prophet Isaiah when a watchman on the watchtower see two riders approaching.
 Before Bob Dylan brings the watchtower scene together, he starts with a conversation between a joker and a thief.
 The joker speaks first and says,

 “There must be some way out of here” said the joker to the thief